openhab/openhab-addons/bundles/org.openhab.binding.network/README.md

 - **retry:** After how many refresh interval cycles the device will be assumed to be offline.
 Default: `1`.
 - **timeout:** How long the ping will wait for an answer, in milliseconds.
 Default: `5000` (5 seconds).
 - **refreshInterval:** How often the device will be checked, in milliseconds.
 Default: `60000` (one minute).
+- **networkInterfaceNames:** The network interface names used for communicating with the device.
+  Limiting the network interfaces reduces the load when arping and Wake-on-LAN are used.
+  Use comma separated values when using textual config.
+Default: empty (all network interfaces).

 Use the following additional options for a **network:servicedevice**: